aosabook/500lines/pedometer/chapter.md

 end
 ~~~~~~~

 `pedometer.rb` allows our app to respond to HTTP requests for each of our routes.
 Each route either retrieves data from, or stores data to, the file system through `Upload`, and then renders a view or redirects.
-Our views use erb, an emplementation of Embedded Ruby, which allows us to embed Ruby into HTML.
+Our views use *erb*, an implementation of Embedded Ruby which allows us to embed Ruby into HTML.
 The instance variables instantiated in our routes will be used directly in our views.
 The views simply display the data and aren't the focus of our app, so we we'll leave the code for them out of this chapter.

 Let's look at each of the routes in `pedometer.rb` individually.